Structural Diffing & Sync Engines › Fallback Chain Implementation

 class SchemaDriftError(SyncEngineError):

-"""Raised when payload structure violates expected schema contracts."""
+"""Payload structure violates the expected schema contract."""

 class CircuitBreakerOpenError(SyncEngineError):

-"""Raised when a tier's circuit breaker is actively open."""
+"""A tier's circuit breaker is actively open."""

 class FallbackTier(Enum):

-SCHEMA_COERCE = auto()
+SCHEMA_COERCE = auto() # Tier 2: structural degradation

 @dataclass